CFLOBDDs: Context-Free-Language Ordered Binary Decision Diagrams: Introduction

 Our work makes the following contributions: \begin{itemize} \item We introduce a new data structure, called CFLOBDDs, for representing functions, matrices, graphs, relations, and other discrete structures in a highly compressed fashion (\sectref{Overview}).
 In the best case, a CFLOBDD obtains \emph{double-exponential compression in space}: i.e., the CFLOBDD for a Boolean function $f$ is double-exponentially smaller than the decision tree for $f$. \item We present \emph{algorithms} for creating CFLOBDDs and performing operations on them (\sectref{cflobdd-algos}).
-Most operations are of low cost, in the sense that many unary operations are linear in the size of the argument CFLOBDD, and the cost of many binary operations is bounded by the product of the sizes of the two argument CFLOBDDs.
-Moreover, for many of the functions of $2^k$ variables for which the CFLOBDD representation is double-exponentially smaller than the size $O(2^{2^k})$ decision tree, the CFLOBDD can be constructed in time $O(k)$ and space $O(k)$. \item We show an \emph{exponential gap} between CFLOBDDs and BDDs (\sectref{efficient-relations}). \item We give efficient CFLOBDD representations for matrices used in quantum algorithms (\sectref{quantum-algos}). \item We measured the performance of CFLOBDDs and BDDs on synthetic and quantum-simulation benchmarks (\sectref{evaluation}).
+Most operations have low cost: For many of the functions of $2^k$ variables for which the CFLOBDD representation is double-exponentially smaller than a decision tree of size $2^{2^k}$, the CFLOBDD can be constructed in time $O(k)$ and space $O(k)$.
+Most unary operations on CFLOBDDs are either constant-time or linear in the size of the argument CFLOBDD.
+The cost of most binary operations is bounded by the product of (i) the sizes of the two argument CFLOBDDs, and (ii) the size of the answer CFLOBDD. \item We show an \emph{exponential gap} between CFLOBDDs and BDDs (\sectref{efficient-relations}). \item We give efficient CFLOBDD representations for matrices used in quantum algorithms (\sectref{quantum-algos}). \item We measured the performance of CFLOBDDs and BDDs on synthetic and quantum-simulation benchmarks (\sectref{evaluation}).
 For several problems, the improvement in scalability enabled by CFLOBDDs is quite dramatic.
 In particular, in the quantum-simulation benchmarks, the number of qubits that could be handled using CFLOBDDs was larger, compared to BDDs, by a factor of 128$\times$ for GHZ; 1,024$\times$ for BV; 8,192$\times$ for DJ; and 128$\times$ for Grover's algorithm. \end{itemize}